 - Institution of Higher Education (IHE) can offer diagnostic testing for students and staff with symptoms of COVID-19 or who were exposed to someone with COVID-19, or refer them to a community testing site, healthcare provider, or to use an at-home test.
-Testing Coronavirus COVID-19 Response (ca.gov) - Screening testing identifies people with COVID-19 who do not have symptoms or known or suspected exposures, so that steps can be taken to prevent further spread of COVID-19. - If an Institution of Higher Education (IHE) is experiencing a COVID-19 outbreak they should consider adding prevention strategies.
+How to get tested Coronavirus COVID-19 Response (ca.gov) - Screening Testing identifies people with COVID-19 who do not have symptoms or known or suspected exposures, so that steps can be taken to prevent further spread of COVID-19. - If an Institution of Higher Education (IHE) is experiencing a COVID-19 outbreak they should consider adding prevention strategies.
 Early identification of cases to ensure that they stay home, and isolate is a critical component of outbreak response.
-Schools and ECE programs that are experiencing outbreaks should work with their state or local health department in accordance with state and local regulations. - COVID-19 Emergency Temporary Standards Frequently Asked Questions (ca.gov) - Outbreak Definition and Reporting Guidance (ca.gov)
+Schools and ECE programs that are experiencing outbreaks should work with their state or local health department in accordance with state and local regulations. - COVID-19 Prevention Non-Emergency Regulations (ca.gov) - California Code of Regulations, Title 8, Section 3205.1.
+COVID-19 Outbreaks.